GeorgTrede/reNewspaper/README.md

 `pip install lxml Pillow pylatex`

 Next, you need to have some kind of latex installed.
 Just search for "Install LaTeX on YOUR OS NAME" if you haven't installed it anyway.
-Besides the usual installation, I used `latexmk` to make my life easier, so make sure this is installed as well.
+Apart from the usual installation, I used `latexmk` to make my life easier, so make sure this is installed as well.
 [Here](https://mg.readthedocs.io/latexmk.html) is a guideline for that.

 And that's all you need.